What causes BitLocker Recovery Mode?

 Self-service Key Recovery

 There are many possible scenarios that can cause BitLocker Recovery to occur.
-How can we minimise the impact on the user and the service desk while also tackling the possibility of the service desk giving out the recovery key to a malicious actor?
+How can we minimize the impact on the user and the service desk while also tackling the possibility of the service desk giving out the recovery key to a malicious actor?

 Using the information above you should be able to find a good balance between security and usability when deploying BitLocker to your organisation.